AI-generated

 Doctrines

-• Practice of Law as a Profession, Not a Business — The practice of law is a profession demanding dignity and integrity; lawyers must not advertise their talents as merchants advertise their wares, as commercialization degrades the profession and impairs its ability to render high-quality service.
+• Practice of Law as Profession, Not Business — Under Canon 3, lawyers cannot advertise their talents as merchants advertise wares.
+Commercialization degrades the profession and impairs high-quality service.

-• Encroachment upon Professional Employment (Rule 8.02) — A lawyer shall not encroach upon the professional employment of another lawyer by stealing clients or inducing them to transfer representation through promises of better service, good results, or reduced fees.
+• Encroachment (Rule 8.02) — A lawyer shall not steal another lawyer’s client nor induce the latter to retain him by promise of better service, good result, or reduced fees.

 Key Excerpts